instructure/dress_code/README.md

     ```
     */

-The content of your comment block is parsed as yaml.
-HTML code fences will be syntax highlighted and rendered in your styleguide.
+The content of your comment block is parsed as markdown with github-style code fences.
+HTML code fences will be syntax highlighted and rendered (YES RENDERED!) in your styleguide.

 Feel free to extend `DressCode::Extractor` to match your own style of comments.